 Tahini: A staple in Mediterranean and Middle Eastern cuisine, tahini is a paste made of ground-up sesame.
 It is a fantastic way to add a nutty flavour to salad dressings and dips, stir through stews or even drizzle on falafel.

 You can buy tahini made from hulled or unhulled sesame seeds.
 Unhulled tahini is darker in colour and more robust in flavour.

-Tahini is thick in consistency, but good quality tahini will have silky, smooth texture: no lumps and not dry or chalky.
+Tahini is thick in consistency, but good quality tahini will have a silky, smooth texture: no lumps and not dry or chalky.